FThompson/Gamepads.js/README.md

 <script src='gamepad-mappings.js'></script>
 ```

-The `gamepad-mappings.js` script exposes the `gamepadMappings` object that translates gamepad indices to button names and images through the `gamepadMappings.getButton` function.
+The `gamepad-mappings.js` script exposes the `gamepadMappings` object that you can use to translate gamepad indices to button names and images through the `gamepadMappings.getButton` function.

 ```javascript
 gamepads.addEventListener('connect', e => {